changeworld/azure-docs.pl-pl/articles/iot-dps/quick-setup-auto-provision-rm.md

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów

 Inne przewodniki Szybki start w tej kolekcji bazują na tym przewodniku.
 Jeśli planujesz kontynuować pracę z kolejnymi przewodnikami Szybki start lub samouczkami, nie usuwaj zasobów utworzonych w tym przewodniku Szybki start.
-Jeśli nie planujesz kontynuować pracy, możesz użyć interfejsu wiersza polecenia platformy Azure, aby [usunąć poszczególne zasoby][lnk-az-resource-command], takie jak centrum IoT lub usługa aprowizacji, lub usunąć grupę zasobów i wszystkie jej zasoby.
+If you do not plan to continue, you can use the Azure CLI to [delete an individual resource][lnk-az-resource-command], such as an IoT hub or a provisioning service, or to delete a resource group and all of its resources.

 Aby usunąć usługę aprowizacji, uruchom następujące polecenie: